Curvature perturbations from preheating with scale dependence: Curvature perturbations from preheating

 at the comoving scale $k_*$ corresponding to physical scale $k_\text{phys}=0.05~{\rm MPc}^{-1}$~\cite{Planck:2018nkj}.

 If the curvature perturbation is exactly Gaussian, the bispectrum $B_\zeta$ vanishes.
 Therefore the level of non-Gaussianity can be parameterised by the ratio~\cite{Komatsu:2001rj}

 In general, this is a function of the momenta, but in many cases it is approximately constant.
-This is referred to as ``local'' $f_\text{NL}$, and its value is constrained by the Planck observations as $f^\text{local}_\text{NL} = -0.9 \pm 5.1$~\cite{Planck:2019kim}.
+This constant value is referred to as ``local'' $f_\text{NL}$, and it is constrained by the Planck observations as $f^\text{local}_\text{NL} = -0.9 \pm 5.1$~\cite{Planck:2019kim}.

 Simplest inflation models based on a single slowly-rolling inflaton field predict very highly Gaussian curvature perturbation, typically $f_\text{NL}< 0.1$, which is well below observational bounds.
 Therefore a detection of a definite non-zero $f_\text{NL}$ would rule out those models.
 Conversely, any theory that predicts significant $f_\text{NL}$ can be tested and constrained by current and future observations.